yegor256/blog/_drafts/_nice.md

 we are either soft-hearted or successful.
-This "weakness" is affecting more people every year, since the entire world, especially its [male part](http://www.telegraph.co.uk/men/thinking-man/millennial-men-have-gone-soft--but-its-not-our-fault/), tends to soften, mostly thanks to the rapidly growing quality of life.
+This "weakness" is affecting more people every year, since the entire world, especially its [male part](http://www.telegraph.co.uk/men/thinking-man/millennial-men-have-gone-soft--but-its-not-our-fault/), is tending to soften up, mostly thanks to the rapidly growing quality of life.

 For some of us, who, like that founder, are "fundamentally soft-hearted," doing business and generating profit is a very stressful activity.